 What we don’t: Cheap-feeling fit and finishes; will wet out in sustained moisture.

 The North Face’s Freedom pants and bibs are some of the most popular on the slopes, and for good reason.
 These bottoms nail the trifecta of price, performance, and style.
-For $250, the uninsulated Freedom Bib features TNF’s 2-layer DryVent waterproofing, fully taped seams, and a robust 160- by 140-denier recycled nylon face fabric that holds up to season after season of hard use.
-Tack on a thoughtful set of ski-specific features—inner thigh vents, boot gaiters and scuff guards, and an assortment of functional pockets—and it’s a high-value option for resort skiers.
+For $250, the uninsulated Freedom Bibs feature TNF’s 2-layer DryVent waterproofing, fully taped seams, and a robust 160- by 140-denier recycled nylon face fabric that holds up to season after season of hard use.
+Tack on a thoughtful set of ski-specific features—including inner thigh vents, boot gaiters and scuff guards, and an assortment of functional pockets—and it’s a high-value option for resort skiers.

-The Freedom can’t quite compete with a budget offering like the Powderbound Insulated above in terms of price, but it has a lot going for it for just $50 extra.
-While the REI is only taped at the critical seams, the Freedom is fully seam taped, which makes a big difference in wet weather.
+The Freedom can’t quite compete with a budget offering like the Powderbound Insulated above in terms of price, but it has a lot going for it for just $30 extra.
+While the REI is only taped at the critical seams, the Freedom is fully seam-taped, which makes a big difference in wet weather.
 Second, the TNF is uninsulated, which offers a lot more versatility than an insulated bib and is our strong preference for most days on the slopes—you can always add warmth with thicker baselayers.
-And finally, the Freedom Bib comes in a few more colorways and sizes than the Powderbound, including the option for a tall inseam, which could be the dealbreaker for some.
+And finally, the Freedom Bibs come in a couple more colorways than the Powderbound.
 Neither design is ideal for wet conditions or high-output use and the fit and finishes are undeniably budget, but the TNF Freedom is nevertheless a nice step up in the entry-level category.

 See the Men's TNF Freedom Bibs See the Women's TNF Freedom Bibs